fsmatheaugsburg-team/markdown-static-site-generator/README.md

 # hello world
 ```

-Then visit upload your stuff / start the docker container and visit `yoururl.com/system` and press build
+Then upload your stuff / start the docker container and visit `yoururl.com/system` and press build

 ## `config.json` format